Feel like you've seen and done it all, WA-weary traveller?

 This calm, family-friendly natural rock pool just north of Trigg Beach is protected by a surrounding reef and teeming with marine life.
 It can get a bit wild in winter, but in summer it’s a popular spot for reef snorkeling & swimming, including for beginners; if you’re exploring Perth with kids it’s well worth a visit.
 Beyond the shelter of the rock pool, there’s so much more to explore of the protected Marmion Marine Park, so it’s a great place to start a day’s underwater adventure.

 This easy walk boasts gorgeous native vegetation, plenty of birdlife and a lovely playground.
-Starting at the Eric Singleton Bird Sanctuary and Riverside Gardens, you can continue through the 1km Baigup Wetlands walk, and then to Bath Street Reserve and the fascinating heritage site and tearooms at Peninsula Farm.
+Starting at the Eric Singleton Bird Sanctuary and Riverside Gardens, you can continue through the 1km Baigup Wetlands walk, and then to Bath Street Reserve and the fascinating heritage site and cafe at Peninsula Farm.
 Next, saunter over to the well-preserved old Maylands Brickworks site, and the gorgeous Tranby Reserve with its quaint covered gazebo.
 After you’re done with your relaxing walk, head to the main strip of Maylands (Eight Avenue) for some boutique shopping and delicious cafe fare.

 Yanchep & Two Rocks

 This favourite playground of northern suburbs residents is often overlooked by city dwellers and SOR residents alike, but they’re really well worth a visit!
 Yanchep is home to the gorgeous Yanchep Lagoon, a popular beach for swimming and snorkelling.
 You’ll also find the blissful Yanchep Lavender Farm and gift shop.
 When the lavender is blooming from mid-Jan to February, it really does look almost like the fields of Provence!
 Don’t miss Yanchep National Park, where you’ll find beautiful walking trails, picnic & BBQ spots, and notably Perth’s only tourist cave, Crystal Cave, named for its stunning crystalline geographical formations.
-Lastly, challenge yourself at Trees Adventure - Yanchep National Park, Perth's newest tree ropes and zipline experience, perfect for adventurers of all ages.
+Lastly, challenge yourself at Treetops Adventure - Yanchep National Park, Perth's newest tree ropes and zipline experience, perfect for adventurers of all ages.

 In Two Rocks, you’ll find a truly quirky sight: the abandoned remains of Atlantis Marine Park randomly dotting this quiet suburb in quite an unexpected fashion; it’s been almost completely reclaimed by nature, making for some very interesting happenings-upon as you wander around finding everything from King Neptune to Charlie Chaplin.